-Students who plan to graduate early must notify the school in writing at least three quarters before the expected date of graduation.
-These students also should check with the Office of the Registrar to make sure they have fulfilled the Undergraduate Residence Requirement (see page 17).
+Students who plan to graduate early must meet with Medill's Office of Student Life at least three quarters before the expected date of graduation.
+These students also should check with the Office of the Registrar to make sure they have fulfilled the Undergraduate Registration Requirement.
+(See page 17.)